tunderdomb/stylist/README.md

 Stylist.js
 =========

-Extract selectors from html into a stylesheet, or append them to one, keeping existing rules.
+Extract selectors from files into a stylesheet, or append them to one, keeping existing rules.
-Optionally ignore rules declared in elsewhere.
+Optionally ignore rules declared in elsewhere, matched by a glob pattern.

-## Modes

-### Collection

-You can set up the grunt task to parse multiple files from a directory, extracting selectors from each, and writing them into a stylesheet named after the parsed file (e.g. a .html).

-### Module

-When the grunt task target matches a directory, only the file named after the directory will be matched and parsed.
+The purpose of this task is to help automate stylsheet creation.
+The problem arises when you begin the project with structuring the markup, and on the way you define classes and ids.
+When there's time to create styles for them, you have to rewrite those selectors.

+With stylist, you only have to write these selectors once, and set where those stylesheets should be placed.

+The inteded usage is with alongside a watch task, so you can just write markup, and have stylist generate the sheets for you.

+Stylist also keeps existing sheets, so if you define a new class in a html, the selector will be appended.
+This way, you can continuously write selectors and have them generated in stylsheets.

 ## Install